heatseeknyc/hardware/README.md

 ## demo notes

-ssh into the Raspberry π and start run the receiver and transmitter in a 'screen':
+ssh into the Raspberry π and start the receiver and transmitter in a 'screen':

     cd heatseek
     screen